mviereck/x11docker/README.md

 # Installation
-You don't need to install or change x11docker to be executeable, you can just run it as user with `bash x11docker`.
+You don't need to install x11docker, you can just run it as user with `bash x11docker` respective `bash x11docker-gui`.
 As root, you can install, update and remove x11docker on your system:
  - `x11docker --install` : install x11docker and x11docker-gui.
-(Installs into `/usr/local/bin`.
-Creates an icon in `/usr/share/icons`.
-Creates an `x11docker.desktop` file in `/usr/share/applications`.)
  - `x11docker --update` : download and install latest version from github.
  - `x11docker --remove` : remove all files installed by x11docker.

+Installs into `/usr/local/bin`.
+Creates an icon in `/usr/share/icons`.
+Creates an `x11docker.desktop` file in `/usr/share/applications`.

 #Security